City Guide for: Ollantaytambo, Peru

 Best Time to Visit

-The best time to visit the Sacred Valley is during the dry season, which runs from May to September.
-During these months, you can expect sunny days, clear skies, and pleasant temperatures.
-The shoulder seasons of April and October can also be good, with fewer crowds and slightly milder weather.
-Avoid the rainy season (November to March), as heavy rains can disrupt travel plans and make hiking more challenging.
+The best time to visit Ollantaytambo is during the dry season, which runs from May to September.
+During these months, you can expect sunny days, clear skies, and less rainfall, making it ideal for hiking and exploring the archaeological sites.
+The shoulder seasons of April and October can also be pleasant, with fewer crowds and milder weather.

 Transportation